n42r/n42r.github.io/blog/the-model-barely-matters-the-harness-does.md

 This is one architect's experience, validated by two independent benchmarks.
 Your mileage will vary, but the pattern is consistent enough to warrant testing.

-I help engineering teams evaluate and configure their AI-assisted development setup: from harness selection to task scoping to documentation architecture.
-If your team is deciding where to start, or wondering why current results don't match the hype, let's talk.